nishamuktewar/techtree/shioulin/prophet_spin.md

 Here we experiment with Prophet's ability to automatically detect changepoints by adjusting the changepoint smoothing parameter.
-Instead of the default value of 0.05, we set the changepoint smoothing parameter to be 0.02.
-This makes the resulting forecast a bit smoother and less flexible, but also less sucesptible for chasing noise.
+Instead of the default value of 0.05, we set the changepoint smoothing parameter to be 0.2.
+This makes the resulting forecast more flexible and less smooth, but also more sucesptible for chasing noise.
 If we're doing this for real we would of course conduct a formal cross-validation or backtest to empirically determine the proper value of this hyperparameter.

-NOTE: let's just show one of these.
-We're making a point about the Prophet interface rather than this dataset.

 ![](XLYforecast.png)

-The trend component plot captures the large trends since 2015 nicely - XLY has generally been trending up except for the beginning of 2016 when markets were hit by worries about China's slowdown and a slumping oil price.
+The trend component plot captures the large trends since 2007 nicely - XLY, with the rest of the market, nose dived in 2009 and has generally been trending up since.
 The weekly component plot is mostly noise again.
-The plot of yearly component shows the shifted effect of consumer discretionary spending -- higher in February through July and lower elsewhere.
+The plot of yearly component shows the shifted effect of consumer discretionary spending on stock prices -- higher in May through
+August and lower elsewhere.

 ![](XLYcomponent.png)